RimantasZiedelis/2-sherlock/README.md

 SHERLOCK
 30 group (rz home work) website project

 This project is for educational porpuses only.
-Pull request are welcome, but priority for Rimantas Belovas real-life students! ("Thank you for your cooperation!"
-RB)

 Site published at https://rimantasziedelis.github.io/2-sherlock/